-The extent of the area (the 'plot') will be marked with pegs.
-Soil erosion quadrats will be placed between these plot markers (Figure 3).
+The extent of the area (the 'plot') will be marked.
+Soil erosion quadrats will be placed between these plot markers (figure 8).

 Multiple soil monitoring quadrats will be placed at these sites to capture broad impact, using a 'checkerboard' of 1m x 1m quadrats.
 The number will be determined by the size and nature of the site.
-Distance and orientation from markers will be recorded to reduce the number of required marker pegs.
+Distance and orientation from markers will be recorded to reduce the number of required markers.